Emergency Kits and Pet Preparedness

 Now, you could put something like this together on your own, but really by the time you buy each of these items individually, it would cost more than buying one that has already been made.

-We do recommend that you also include:
+We also recommend you include:

 An emergency blanket, as the future never looks bright when you’re wet and cold.
 If you’re in a cooler region of the country, you should also include warmers.
 We would also throw some dog boots in there for the rough trails.